Graph Homomorphisms and Universal Algebra: Logic

 Note that for the one-sorted case, i.e., if $|S|=1$, we recover the notion of a structure as introduced earlier.
 Vector spaces or, more generally, modules may be viewed naturally as two-sorted structures; see Example~\ref{expl:module}.

 The syntax and semantics of first-order logic over an $S$-sorted signature $\tau$ are defined as follows.
 Let $V$ be a set; the elements of $V$ are called \emph{variables}.
-Each variable $x \in V$ is equipped with a \emph{type} $\tp(x) \in S$; we require that for every $s \in S$ there are infinitely many variables of type $s$.
+Each variable $x \in V$ is equipped with a sort $s \in S$; we then write $x: s$.
+We require that for every $s \in S$ there are infinitely many variables of sort $s$.